 Communication disorders affect a person’s ability to detect, receive, process, and comprehend the concepts or symbols necessary for communication.
+It can affect hearing, language, and speech.
+Causes include neurological damage due to a stroke.

 The communication process enables a person to pass on information, express their ideas and feelings, and understand other people’s thoughts, emotions, and ideas.